fusepoolP3/p3-batchrefine/README.md

 Command Line Tool
 =================
+Unfortunately, the command line tool has to be built from sources.
+Read the section on [building BatchRefine from sources](#building-from-sources) for instructions on how to do it.

 The HTTP API is convenient for integrating BatchRefine as a service, but clumsy for manual usage.
 The command line tool works better in these cases, as you can simply do:

 ```sh